metricly/metricly-docs/content/api/api-webhooks.md

 ### Response Body

-The following response body returns no content and a 202 success code.
+The response body is an empty reply from the server.

 ```
-no content
+Empty reply from server

 ```
 {{% /expand %}}